DJIEUGA/alx-system_engineering-devops/0x00-shell_basics/README.md

 3. 3-listfiles: A script to display current directory contents in a long format.
 4. 4-listmorefiles: A script to display current directory contents, including hidden files (starting with .).
 Use the long format.
 5. 5-listfilesdigitonly: A script to display current directory contents.
+6. 6-firstdirectory: A script to creates a directory named my_first_directory in the /tmp/ directory.